-September has arrived in Animal Crossing: New Horizons this year with the beginning of Autumn season bringing both new and returning seasonal items to collect!
+September 2022 has arrived in Animal Crossing: New Horizons with the beginning of Autumn season bringing plenty of seasonal content to discover on your island!

-In this article, we’ll cover absolutely everything noteworthy to enjoy during September 2021 in Animal Crossing: New Horizons — including brand new items for veteran players, and returning activities for newer players.
+In this article, we’ll cover absolutely everything noteworthy to enjoy during September 2022 in Animal Crossing: New Horizons including events, limited time seasonal items, new creatures to catch, and more.

 Autumn Acorns & Pine Cones / Young Spring Bamboo

-For new players to the game since last Fall, the most significant new content to enjoy in Animal Crossing: New Horizons during September is a changeover of seasonal materials and DIY Recipes!
-After 3 long months of Summer Shells on the beach, players in the Northern Hemisphere can enjoy brand new Acorns and Pine Cones dropping from their island’s trees.
+The most significant new seasonal content to enjoy in Animal Crossing: New Horizons during September is a changeover of seasonal materials and DIY Recipes!
+After 3 long months of finding Summer Shells on the beach, players in the Northern Hemisphere can enjoy new Acorns and Pine Cones dropping from their island’s trees.

 Specifically, you can now shake your traditional hardwood trees for a chance of dropping Acorns and the tall cedar trees for a helping of Pine Cones.
 By shooting down flying balloon presents across your sky, a fresh batch of autumn seasonal DIY Crafting recipes can be collected for using those new materials.

 These seasonal DIY Crafting recipes using Acorns & Pine Cones include the lovely Acorn Pochette accessory, the decorative Yellow-Leaf Pile, and the Tree’s Bounty Little Tree furniture!
 Check out our Acorn & Pine Cone DIY Crafting Recipes Guide for everything you need to know.